 - a.
-Unless duly authorised no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or
+Unless duly authorised no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.

 26. HONORARY TOWNSMAN

 - a.
 In accordance with the provisions of Standing Order No.6 (j) (xvii) the Council shall at its Annual General Meeting only receive such nominations to the title of "Honorary Townsperson". - b.
 Any such nominations shall stand adjourned for consideration at the next ordinary meeting of the Council. - c.
 The Council may decide not to make any such appointment in any year but in any event shall not make more than two appointments per year.